 Fremont Loop to Texas Pass and Shadow Lake

 Stops along the way: Everything in the classic Cirque route PLUS Texas Pass, Shadow Lake, and Dad’s Lake

 If you’re someone like me who hates hiking trails as an out-and-back, this is the route for you.

-What’s great about this route is that it includes the standard Cirque of the Towers route, but instead of heading back the way you came, you get to also cross Texas Pass for a new stunning panoramic viewpoint, pass by beautiful Shadow Lake which many have referred to as the most beautiful point on the whole Fremont Loop, and return back on the less crowded Fremont Trail.
+What’s great about this route is that it includes the standard Cirque of the Towers route, but instead of heading back the way you came, you get to also cross Texas Pass for a new stunning panoramic viewpoint, and pass by beautiful Shadow Lake which many have referred to as the most beautiful point on the whole Fremont Loop, and return on the less crowded Fremont Trail.

 Do note that the hardest part of this route is ascending and descending the steep, unmarked trail over Texas Pass with a 40-60% grade at times.
 Take this trail only if you have experience with off-trail travel and you don’t mind some boulder hopping.